jander99/async-demo-app/README.md

 1. The `@Async` annotation with a custom ThreadPool

+### A Smol Golang Server ###

+In the server directory is a small golang app that can function as a small server.
+It runs on port 8000.

+Call goserver with a certain latency - `GET http://localhost:8000/?t={latency}`

 ### Gatling ###

 This project uses the lkishalmi gatling gradle plugin.
 Running Gatling is simple.